AgenticSCR: An Autonomous Agentic Secure Code Review for Immature Vulnerabilities Detection: Experimental Setup

 \subsection{Experimental Design}

-To evaluate the performance of AgenticSCR and the baselines, we start from the 144 pre-commit code changes prepared in a sandbox environment.
-Each sandbox environment consists of a working directory that is checked out to the pre-commit code change stage.
-Given the same sandbox environment, we run AgenticSCR, static LLM-based secure reviewer, and three SAST tools to ensure a fair comparison.
-The AgenticSCR will automatically run tools to find a set of working code changes (i.e., Step 2 in the Detector Subagent) and perform secure code review.
-For SAST tools, we run three SAST tools through a bash command.
-Typically, SAST tools are executed at the repository level.
-Thus, we filter out the warnings that are not relevant to the set of working code changes, and only consider the ones that are relevant to it for further evaluation.
-Since SAST tools and AgenticSCR generate a different output format, we standardize the outputs of the SAST tools by considering (1) the warning line; (2) the warning content as a comment, and (3) the CWE type.
+We evaluate AgenticSCR and all baselines using 144 commits from SCRBench in a controlled sandbox environment.
+Each sandbox consists of a working directory containing staged but uncommitted code changes from the target commit.
+Within each sandbox, we run AgenticSCR, both LLM-based baselines, and all three SAST tools under identical repository conditions.
+AgenticSCR autonomously invokes command-line tools to identify relevant code changes (i.e., Step 2 in the Detector Subagent) and perform secure code review.
+For the multi-agent and static LLM-based reviewers, we provide the full code changes via \texttt{git diff}.
+For SAST tools, we execute each tool at the repository level and filter out warnings unrelated to the target code changes at the file level, retaining only relevant results for evaluation.
+To enable consistent comparison, we standardize outputs by extracting (1) the reported line, (2) the generated comment or warning message, and (3) the associated CWE type.